seanpue/graphtransliterator/docs/usage.rst

 '_A'
 >>> gt.transliterate('a ')  # consolidate removes whitespace at end of string
 '_A'
->>> gt.transliterate('a')   # whitespace present at start of string

-Whitespace settings are stored internally as a :class:`WhitespaceRules` and can be accessed using :attr:`GraphTransliterator.whitespace`:
+Whitespace settings are stored internally as :class:`WhitespaceRules` and can be accessed using :attr:`GraphTransliterator.whitespace`:

 >>> gt.whitespace